kusasalethusithole1/storing-big-data-predict/part_1_overview.md

  - *Template Inputs*: The following items represent fields which should be entered by a user when spinning up the CloudFormation VPC template as a stack.
    - `EnvironmentName`: A string that will be prefixed onto each resource created in the template.
 This will be used to help identify the resources you create during the challenge.
-     - The default value for this input value should be `DE-Extract`.
+     - The default value for this input value should use the naming convention of {cohort}{First three letter of first name}-{First three leters of surname} `2301FTDEDOREXP-Extract`.
    - `VpcCIDR`: The IPv4 address space, given in [CIDR](https://www.digitalocean.com/community/tutorials/understanding-ip-addresses-subnets-and-cidr-notation-for-networking) notation, for the VPC hosting the scenario challenge.
      - The default value for this input value should be `192.168.0.0/16`
    - `DataCenterPublicSubnetCIDR`: The IPv4 address space, again given in CIDR notation, for the publicly accessible portion of the VPC.